remult/remult/docs/tutorials/react/backend-methods.md

 }
 ```

-::: danger Import TasksController
+::: warning Import TasksController
 Remember to add an import of `TasksController` in `App.tsx`.
 :::

 The `@BackendMethod` decorator tells Remult to expose the method as an API endpoint (the `allowed` property will be discussed later on in this tutorial).

-The optional `remult` argument of the static `setAll` function is omitted in the client-side calling code, and injected by Remult on the server-side with a server `Remult` object. **Unlike the front-end `Remult` object, the server implementation interacts directly with the database.**
+The optional `remult` argument of the static `setAll` function is omitted in the client-side calling code.
+In the server-side, Remult injects `@BackendMethod`-decorated functions with a server `Remult` object. **Unlike the front-end `Remult` object, the server implementation interacts directly with the database.**

 ::: warning Note
 With Remult backend methods, argument types are compile-time checked. :thumbsup: